Rainminds/.github/profile/README.md

 Gantral is the first open-source project in this effort.

-Future Rainminds products may address related or adjacent problems, but each project is designed to have clear scope, boundaries, and integration surfaces.
+Future Rainminds products may address related or adjacent problems, but each project is designed with clear scope, boundaries, and integration surfaces.

 ---